SethuRamanOmanakuttan/MemExplorer/README.md

 ---

 The following code helps the user fetch and analyze pending transactions from a list of different blockchain networks.
 Pending transactions are the transactions that are yet to be part of a block.
-They are stored in an in-memory cache of a blockchain node, called mempool (Hence the name MemExplorer :D ).
+They are stored in an in-memory cache of a blockchain node called the mempool (Hence the name MemExplorer :D ).
 The user can access these transactions by connecting to a node that is part of a particular blockchain network and "subscribing" to the stream of pending transactions running through the node's memory pool.
 The code aims to enable easy access to these transactions and also helps the user analyze these transactions by displaying the relevant information regarding these transactions.

 ## Project Details

 ---

 The code makes use of the wss node endpoint and the web3.js library to access the pending transactions.
 The project aims to keep the accessing process as general and modular as possible to allow the users to connect to several different nodes that are part of several different networks.
-The user can use this code and connect to any EVM-based nodes like Ethereum, Polygon, Binance Smart Chain, Avalanche, fantom, etc.
+The user can use this code to connect to the nodes belonging to any EVM-based platoforms like Ethereum, Polygon, Binance Smart Chain, Avalanche, fantom, etc.

 The project structure is as follows :